 This provocative book provides a much needed voice for foodbank users and volunteers in the UK, and a powerful insight into the realities of foodbank use from the inside.

-Dr Kayleigh Garthwaite is a Leverhulme Trust funded researcher in the Centre for Health and Inequalities Research, Durham University, UK.
-Kayleigh explores issues of health inequalities, welfare reform, and austerity through ethnographic research.
-She is co-author of Poverty and insecurity: Life in 'low-pay, no-pay' Britain (Policy Press, 2012), winner of the 2013 British Academy Peter Townsend Award.
+Dr Kayleigh Garthwaite is a Birmingham Fellow in the School of Social Policy, Sociology and Criminology, University of Birmingham, UK.
+Kayleigh explores issues of poverty, stigma and welfare reform through qualitative and ethnographic research.
+She is author of Hunger Pains: life inside foodbank Britain (Policy Press, 2016) and co-author of Poverty and insecurity: Life in 'low-pay, no-pay' Britain (Policy Press, 2012), winners of the Peter Townsend Prize 2017 and 2013 respectively.
 She can be followed on Twitter @KA_Garthwaite

 "There were no foodbanks in the UK in the 1970s – we had no need of them.
 Kayleigh Garthwaite carefully describes a tragic disaster that was entirely avoidable and which could be ended within just a few years."
 Danny Dorling, Oxford University

 "An accessible account of food poverty and foodbanks in the UK which should be taken forward to address UK food poverty."
 Antipode

 "informative, engaging and heartfelt...a crucial stepping stone in ending the stigma surrounding foodbanks, and I urge everyone to read it."
 The Student

 "Open[s] our eyes to what the benefits system is doing to us...rooted in high quality research; and [engages] our minds and our emotions."
 Citizen's Income Trust